We Need Gardeners and Friends, Not Emperors or Kings

 Exhibited at Skjold Contemporary, Copenhagen DK in 2023

-Thanks to the men attending the workshops.
+Thanks to the workshop participants.

 Thanks to Sound Art Lab, Skjold Boldklub and Karl Heding.